azaddeveloper/Angular/README.md

   }
   // directive usage
   <span highlight>High light content!</span>(*)

+# What are the Services in Angular?
+  In Angular services are the classes with well defined purpose.
+Services provide the functionality in a modular way which can be reused across the components.
+To share the data between components you can use services.
+You can make your components efficient by delegating some functionality code to services like fetch the data from server, validation rules etc. By defining this code into services you can make your code reusable to any component.
+You can create a service by using @Injectable decorator.
+# How to make a service a singleton in Angular?
+  First way is - inject the service in root by setting 'providedIn' property to 'root' in @Injectable decorator.
+  Second way is - include the service in AppModule only or in a module that is imported only in AppModule no where else.
+# What is the provider in Angular?
+  In Angular, dependency injection is used to inject the dependencies of services, A Provider works as an instructor for dependency injection system to resolve the dependencies.
+When you create any service it comes with a default @Injectable decorator that contains a default property 'providedIn' which creates the provider for service.
+# Explain the dependency injection in Angular?
+  Dependency Injection (DI) is a design pattern.
+Angular provides it's own dependency injection to Angular applications to increase their efficiency and modularity.
+  Dependency is an object or class that another class needs to complete its operations, for example A 'UserComponent' needs 'UserService' to perform user operations.
+  Angular DI framework injects the dependencies when it's instantiating the class or component.
+  In angular it's mandatory to create the service with @Injecible decorator.
+To get injected the service by dependency injection you need to specify providers.
+    @Injectable({
+    providedIn: 'root', // to inject the dependency in root }) export class UserService {
+  }

+  //In user component constructor you can inject the dependency like this

+  constructor(userService: UserService){}
+# What is RxJS library?
+  RxJS (Reactive Extensions for JavaScript) is a library that uses the observable sequences for asynchronous and event-based or callback-based code.
+RxJS library has one core type 'Observable' and satellite types including (Observer, Schedulers, Subjects).
+  RxJS provides many operators to support the below features.
+# What is the HTTP interceptor?
+  HTTP Interceptor intercepts and handles an HTTP request or response.
+You create your own interceptor by implementing the HttpInterceptor interface.

+  In case of multiple interceptors, the first interceptor transforms the request before passing it to next with 'next.handle(transformedReq)' method.
+  To use the same instance of HttpInterceptor for the entire application, import HttpClientModule in your appModule and add the interceptor to the root application injector.
+If you want to override this interceptor then specify another interceptor in the feature module.
+What is Transpiling in Angular?

+In Angular, Transpiling refers to the process o
 # What is the difference between @ViewChild() and @ContentChild()
   As the name suggests, @ContentChild and @ContentChildren queries will return directives existing inside the <ng-content></ng-content> element of your view, whereas @ViewChild and @ViewChildren only look at elements that are on your view template directly.